Apsurt/pyNonogram/README.md

 # pyNonogram

 Framework for puzzle game *Nonogram*.
 It was made thinking about projects that aim to solve puzzles.
-I wanted to create comprahensive library that would take some work of nonogram developers' shoulders.
+I wanted to create comprehensive library that would take some work of nonogram developers' shoulders.

 It is my first package thus, reporting issues and pull request are more than appreciated.